dkucharc/academic/docs/blog/posts/week#1.md

 date:
   created: 2024-10-03

+authors:
+  - admin

+categories:
+  - Machine Learning
+  - Winter 2024/2025
 ---

-# Week #1 - Introduction to Machine Learning And Reproducible Research
+# Week #1 - Introduction to Machine Learning and Reproducible Research
 In the second part of our first lecture, we will embark on an exciting journey into the world of machine learning (ML) and the critical importance of reproducible research.

 <!-- more -->